cloudwego/cloudwego.github.io/content/en/docs/cwgo/tutorials/cli/_index.md

 --only_model Whether to only generate model code, the default is off --model_pkg specify model package name
---nullable When the field is null, specify whether to generate a pointer, the default is off --type_tag Whether to generate gorm column type tag for the field, default is not generated --index_tag Whether to generate gorm index tag for the field, default is not generated
+--nullable When the field is null, specify whether to generate a pointer, the default is off --signable Whether to detect integer field\'s unsigned type to adjust generated data type, the default is off --type_tag Whether to generate gorm column type tag for the field, default is not generated --index_tag Whether to generate gorm index tag for the field, default is not generated
 ```